Technical Privacy Metrics: a Systematic Survey: How to Select Suitable Privacy Metrics

 Given the number and diversity of privacy metrics, selecting metrics for a given scenario can be difficult.
-We suggest a series of eight questions to guide the selection process.
+We suggest a series of nine questions to guide the selection process.
 Answering each of the questions makes sure that all aspects of metric selection are considered.
 Where possible and appropriate, we point to metrics or groups of metrics that we associate with particular answers.

 The first two questions ask about which aspects of privacy should be quantified (question \ref{question:output}), and which adversary types we need to protect against (question \ref{question:adversary}).
 Next, we suggest to consider which data sources need to be protected (question \ref{question:data}), and which input data are available to compute the metrics (question \ref{question:input}).
 We then move on to consider the requirements of the target audience (question \ref{question:audience}) and which metrics have been used in related work (question \ref{question:related-work}).
-Finally, we suggest to check whether any of the selected metrics have flaws (question \ref{question:quality}), and whether validated implementations for the metrics are available (question \ref{question:implementations}).
+We also suggest to check whether any of the selected metrics have flaws (question \ref{question:quality}), and whether validated implementations for the metrics are available (question \ref{question:implementations}).
+Finally, we consider strategies to choose parameter settings for the selected metrics (question \ref{question:parameters}).

+We have already succesfully applied this selection strategy in a case study for genomic privacy~\cite{wagner2017evaluating}, and found the following questions useful to support the selection process.